albenakr/exploreberlintours/README.md

 ## Deployment

 The project was developed and locally ran through VS Code and Chrome.

-In order to make the code publically accessible for review it was published on Github and deployed through Github Pages.
+In order to make the code publically accessible for review it was published on Github.

+The deployed website is published on Github Pages and can be seen here: https://albenakr.github.io/exploreberlintours/

 ## Credits